jdanielescanez/ecg25/README.md

+# EGC25 Proposal
 ## 🔧 Implementation Overview

-This project implements a simulated **Quantum Key Distribution (QKD)** protocol using the [Qiskit](https://qiskit.org/) framework.
+This project implements a simulated **Quantum Key Distribution (QKD)** proposal using the [Qiskit](https://qiskit.org/) framework.
 The implementation follows a modular structure, mirroring the protocol’s theoretical phases.

 ### 📦 Dependencies